 After growing up in Frazee, a small town in northwestern Minnesota, Rick attended Hamline University where he earned a B.A. in philosophy.
 He then went on to graduate school, obtaining a Ph.D. in philosophy from The Johns Hopkins University in 1994.
 Since then he has taught at several colleges and universities including Pikes Peak Community College in Colorado Springs, Colorado, Calvin College in Grand Rapids, Michigan, and Christian Brothers University in Memphis, Tennessee.

-Rick is the author of the book, An Ethical Life: A Practical Guide to Ethical Reasoning.
-For more information regarding information about Rick's book click here.
+Rick is the author of An Ethical Life: A Practical Guide to Ethical Reasoning and Ideas Unite, Issues Divide: Reflections on the Ethical Life.

 Servant Leadership and the Common Good

 In the 1970s Robert K. Greenleaf coined the phrase "servant leadership" to describe the approach one takes to leadership when the primary desire is to serve others.
 In the years since, servant leadership has been adopted by organizations throughout the world, including most of the companies that regularly make Fortune magazine's top ten list of the best companies in America to work for.
 This presentation will look at the history of servant leadership, the principles that inform it, and some of the inspiring examples of individuals and organizations who have taken servant leadership to heart.

 Can any kind of life have meaning, or only certain kinds of lives?
 Does life as a whole have meaning, or is meaning found only within particular activities?
 Is happiness a reliable gauge of life’s meaning?
 Is there a necessary link between goodness and happiness?